michellebach/COGS219_FINAL/README.md

 Image file pushed on Feb 25, 2025 -> trials folder

 bach_drafts pushed on Mar 2, 2025 -> draft of instructions and mouse wheel pushed as seperate file

+cogs219_flip.py on Mar 2, 2025 -> able to flip through all iamges by clicking 'next' arrow